Ethical Guidelines for Authors

 - “Smith et al. argued that x was greatly impacted by variable y [1], but Gundersen argued that y had almost no impact at all [2].”.
 Here, is an obvious case where the citation should be broken up within the same sentence because the two points are opposite.

 - “Several groups have noted that f(x) is monotonic [3-6].”
 Is acceptable.
-However, when citing whole large clusters to support one point, it is usually better to break up the citations and explain why each one is better.
+However, when citing large clusters to support one point, it is usually better to break up the citations and explain why each one is relevant.

 Citation Lists